bartificer/programming-by-stealth/docs/pbs51.md

 }
 ```

-What we need if for our `.step()` function to be as helpful as possible and pass what the user meant to `.nextStep()` rather than the exact value they returned.
+What we need is for our `.step()` function to be as helpful as possible and pass what the user meant to `.nextStep()` rather than the exact value they returned.
 In CS jargon, our `.step()` function should _coerce_ the value returned by the user’s step function into a `bartificer.ca.State` object if possible.

 Let’s illustrate this point with a hypothetical example.
-Imagine the user of our API has created a CA and specified that it supports following two states:
+Imagine the user of our API has created a CA and specified that it supports the following two states:

 1.  _Alive_ (`true`)
 2.  _Dead_ (`false`)

-If the user’s step function `true` or `false`, then there is no ambiguity, so our `.step()` function should be able to translate those primitive values into their matching `bartificer.ca.State` objects, and pass those objects on to `.nextState()` rather than the original primitive value.
+If the user’s step function returns `true` or `false`, then there is no ambiguity.
+Our `.step()` function should be able to translate those primitive values into their matching `bartificer.ca.State` objects and pass those objects on to `.nextState()` rather than the original primitive value.

 Because we’ve already added the `.stateFromValue()` function, there’s not actually much more we need to do: